 Overview: The National Labor Relations Board (NLRB or the Board) was created to enforce the provisions of the National Labor Relations Act (NLRA), which prohibits employers from engaging in certain conduct that interferes, restrains, or coerces employees in the exercise of their rights.
 The NLRB essentially acts as a panel of judges to hear and prevent unfair labor practices.
 It has numerous powers including the power to issue subpoenas requiring the attendance and testimony of witnesses and the production of documents, as well as ordering any person to "cease and desist" from an unfair labor practice and to provide remedies.
-The Board has further power to petition any US court of appeals to enforce any order of the Board, subject to the full contempt powers of the US courts for noncompliance.
+The NLRB has further power to petition any US court of appeals to enforce any order of the board, subject to the full contempt powers of the US courts for noncompliance.

 Although many private non-union employers have not had much experience with the NLRB, they should be aware, however, that there are very few exceptions as to what is defined as an employer and employee under the NLRA.
 Therefore, private non-union employers should acquaint themselves with the NLRA and the NLRB process because they are not immune from being subject to an unfair labor practice charge.

 Trends: Recent NLRB decisions have caused a stir among employers - both union and non-union.
 The NLRB has been on a crusade targeting employer policies that it considers a violation of an employee's right to engage in a protected concerted activity under the NLRA.
 Social media policies, confidentiality provisions, at-will clauses, and arbitration agreements have all been under recent scrutiny.
 According to the NLRB, even a policy requiring employees to be courteous may be unlawful!

 Author: Melissa Boyce, JD, Legal Editor